 Approximately 3 hours in duration, the Night VFR Flight Test is conducted in a CASA approved aircraft under the supervision of a CASA approved instructor.
 This test will include take-off and landing as well as navigation skill assessment and the correct use of navigational aids.
 Finally, the test will also assess some nighttime emergency procedures and how prepared you are to handle them.
 Once you successfully pass this test, you then get your Night VFR Rating.
 Congratulations!

 Why Choose Learn to Fly

-At Learn to Fly, all of our flight training courses, including the Night VFR Rating course, involve simulation training, allowing students to become familiar with the controls and behaviour patterns, procedures and systems of the aircraft they choose whilst still on the ground.
-We have a range of simulators including full cockpit synthetic trainers like the Alsim AL42, replicating the cockpit of our Diamond DA42 twin-engine aircraft.
+At Learn to Fly, all of our flight training courses, including the Night VFR Rating course, involve simulation training.
+This allows students to become familiar with the controls and behaviour patterns, procedures and systems of the aircraft they choose whilst still on the ground.
+We have a range of simulators available.
+This includes full cockpit synthetic trainers like the Alsim AL42, replicating the cockpit of our Diamond DA42 twin-engine aircraft.

 To find out about our Night VFR Rating course, email [email protected].
 You can also visit https://drift.me/learntofly/meeting to book a meeting and school tour.
 For more great flying tips and the latest flying videos, click below and subscribe to our YouTube channel!